- Customer engagement is an imperative for CPG manufacturers

 CPG companies are realizing that to achieve better process efficiencies in the area of sales operations, they need to collaborate more closely with their supply chain partners.
 Collaboration across the supply chain can be enabled using IT driven strategies.
 Emerging technologies such as cloud computing, next generation networks (NGN), mobile devices and business intelligence tools can help CPG companies in driving up the collaboration and customer engagement quotients across the value chain to achieve lasting competitive advantages.

 The chasm between external and internal worlds can be bridged if IT strategies are put in place.
-Linking the two can provide visibility into areas previously disconnected.
+Linking the two can provide visibility into areas previously disconnected, helping in taking timely and effective actions.
 An IT-enabled connection in real-time can be a significant competitive advantage for any CPG manufacturer.

 Key high impact areas

 Customer engagement touches two important external contacts—distributors and retailers.
-Distributor management involves route to market, outlet servicing, order generation, and stock management while retail involves merchandising, in-store execution and audits.
+Distributor management involves activities including route to market, outlet servicing, order generation, and stock management while retail management involves merchandising, in-store execution and audits.

 For distributor management, most CPG companies have systems in place or distributors themselves have ERP systems.
 The challenge lies in that the CPG company neither has links to the distributor ERP nor has complete visibility into the distributors’ systems and operations.
 Ideally, real-time data is required to manage the relationship with distributors more efficiently.
 In retail execution, the situation is slightly different as many processes are manual and error prone.

-Automating external partner processes not only contributes to improving partner IT infrastructure, but brings about control and visibility.
+Automating external partner processes not only contributes to improving partner IT infrastructure, but brings about control and visibility to these processes.

 New technologies that lend themselves to this collaborative model include:

-- Internet-based cloud computing capabilities, which can be scaled at low cost, hold great potential for customers of CPG companies.
-If distributors are linked to the Internet and can access the cloud, they can receive and provide real-time information with little or no investment.
+- Internet-based Cloud computing capabilities, which can be scaled at low cost, hold great potential for customers of CPG companies.
+If distributors are linked to the Internet and can access the cloud, they can receive and provide real-time information about their business, with little or no investment.
+This provides the opportunity for customers to use mobile devices, PDAs and computers in their day-to-day operations to provide real-time information.

-- NGNs allow users to access competing service providers and networks.
-This helps the CPG company by enabling customers or shoppers across many geographies to access the network and support a large number of subscribers per year.
-By adopting NGN, companies can see significant cost savings in their customer collaboration efforts.
+- Next Generation Networks (NGN) allows users to access competing service providers and networks.
+This helps the CPG company by enabling customers or shoppers across many geographies to access the network and in supporting a large number of subscribers per year.
+By adopting NGN, CPG companies can see significant cost savings in their customer collaboration efforts.

 - Using the Internet on mobile devices provides a real-time link between the external and internal world of CPG companies.
-Leveraging technologies such as cloud computing, SaaS and NGN, the mobile device can transform into the all-in-one device for CPG field teams.
-Mobile devices can be used to display product information, capture orders, update the shelf availability and even conduct audits and surveys.
-Information can then be transmitted to company servers.
+Leveraging technologies such as cloud computing, Software-as-a-Service (SaaS) and NGN, the mobile device can transform into the all-in-one device for CPG field teams.
+Mobile devices and PDAs can be used to display product information, capture orders, update the shelf availability and even conduct audits and surveys.
+Real-time information can then be transmitted to company servers by using GPRS connectivity.

-There are many processes where IT strategy helps improve efficiency.
-Distributor management systems, for example, can use the cloud to improve sales and reduce cost by better integrating and leveraging operations.
+There are many processes where IT strategy helps in improving efficiency and contributes to better sales or reduction in costs.
+Distributor management systems, for example, can use the Cloud to improve sales and reduce cost by better integrating and leveraging distributor operations in a number of areas.

 Ordering and promotions: Visibility into the planning and ordering processes of distributors; improving stock management processes to address aging and damages; capability to track, monitor assets and promotional goods in the system, and tracking changes in promotional plans.

 Operations: Control can be exerted at the channel/outlet level.
-Other benefits include systematic measurement and reporting of key distributor metrics, and improved and automated operational workflows.
+Other benefits include systematic measurement and reporting of key distributor metrics, improve and automate operational workflows to minimize delays and errors, such as claims.

-Retail execution: Provide the sales force with an Internet-enabled mobile/PDA, which improves productivity and provides real-time information.
+Retail execution: Provide the sales force with an Internet-enabled mobile/PDA, which improves productivity and also provides real-time information to the CPG company.

 Sales force management: Provides dynamic time and route management of field staff and improved coordination between head office, sales representatives and merchandising teams for real-time actions on field.